bitwarden/help/_articles/two-step-login/two-step-recovery-code.md

 Using your Recovery Code is like a normal log in procedure, requiring your Email Address and Master Password, but will also take your Recovery Code.
 On successful authentication of all three, you'll be logged in to your Vault and **all Two-step Login methods will be disabled**.

-Once used, you'll need to:

-- Re-enable any Two-step Login methods you want to use in the future.
+**Once used, get a new Recovery Code, as it will change with each use.** You should also at this point re-enable any Two-step Login methods you want to use in the future.
-- [Get your Recovery Code](#get-your-recovery-code) again, as it'll be reset upon use.

 {% callout info %}
 Recovery Codes **won't disable Duo for Organizations**.
 You can tell that a Duo prompt is Organization-wide by the **(Organization)** header, as in the following screenshot: